truedl/c-for-beginners/README.md

 # If you're a beginner in the C language or want to practice there is some challanges for you to train your C! #

+Why to Learn C Programming?
+C programming language is a MUST for students and working professionals to become a great Software Engineer specially when they are working in Software Development Domain.
+I will list down some of the key advantages of learning C Programming:

+1.Easy to learn

+2.Structured language

+3.It produces efficient programs

+4.It can handle low-level activities

+5.It can be compiled on a variety of computer platforms

 ## How to compile and run C code? ##
 You can run C code using gcc.exe file.
 You can find it by downloading mingw (mingw32\bin\gcc.exe).